itteco/iframely/README.md

 ## How-to

-To jump start with Iframely, we suggest you [try our visual debug tool](http://iframely.com/debug) where you can check any URL and see embed codes.
+To jump start with Iframely, we suggest you [try our visual debug tool](http://iframely.com/debug) where you can check any URL.

 Next: